cjkeilig/FoundationsDemo123/README.md

 ## Goal
 Send an encrypted message to a Web API, store it, and decrypt the message using Azure Key Vault.
-Image that 'Alice' or a customer needs to send us a message securely and it is our business to decrypt the message.
+Imagine that 'Alice' or a customer needs to send us a message securely and it is our business to decrypt the message.

 ## **Disclaimer**
 __Not all parts of this application are secure__ .